Columbia ISA

 The HDMI connection keeps everything all digital while the component video and audio connections are analog.

-What type of connections will I see on cable boxes today?
+What type of connections will I see on cable boxes?

 1) Coaxial RF